KiwiAviation/KiwiAviation.github.io/projects/wireless_telemetry.markdown

 _Skills: Python, CAN bus, serial (UART), radio frequency (RF) technology_

-**What:** Designed software to enable wireless telemetry for Olin College's Formula SAE Electric vehicle.
+**What:** Designed Python software to enable wireless telemetry for Olin College's Formula SAE Electric vehicle.

 **How:** Wrote Python code on vehicle's onboard RaspberryPi computer to serialize messages from the CAN bus and transmit to a ground station via UART radios.